rust11/decusc/README.md

 scanf	"%x" hex mode error fixed. main	Applications do not prompt for arguments if main has no parameters.
 Y2K	Y2K support for listings etc.
+LINK	The LINK command no longer needs to include SUPPORT.OBJ.
 ```

 ## COMPILER SPACE

-One main limitation of DECUSC has always been the limited amount of pool space available for the parser.
+One main limitation of DECUS-C has always been the limited amount of pool space available for the parser.
 In fact, the parser overlay is about 6kb shorter than the code generator, so I have made the 6kb available to the parser pool.

 ## CHANGE REPORT
 A more detailed list of the changes I've made to DECUS-C.